-The brightest star in Bootes is Arcturus.
-There are 11 Extrasolar Planets (Exoplanets) in this constellation that are detailed on this site.
-The current largest star so far identified in the constellation of Bootes is Arcturus.
+There are 13 Extrasolar Planets (Exoplanets) in this constellation that are detailed on this site.
+There is a dedicated page for exoplanets in Boötes.
+The current largest star so far identified in the constellation of Boötes is Arcturus.

 There are no deep space objects that were identified by Charles Messier in this constellation.
 There are no non-Messier deep space objects in this constellation that are covered at present on this site.

 The image at the top right of this page was generated using Night Vision, a free to use and download application by Brian Simspon.

 You can't just go to one location and arrive at the constellation because the constellation is made up of stars at different locations and different distances.
 The nearest main star in the constellation is at a distance of 36.72 light years and the furthest main star is a distance of 225.25 light years.
 The average distance to the main stars is 130.77 light years.

 The caveat of these stars are that they are catalogued on this site.
 If you know of a star that is nearer or further then do let me know in the comments and I'll add it to the site.
 The stars mentioned are from the Hipparcos catalogue or have been added because of their special status.